 - online education, training, and support

-- the development of new online information portals such as
+- the development of new online information portals

 The author also highlights best practices in thinking about digital delivery of PLE and evaluation.
 This might, for low-income users, require strategies such as integrating online delivery of legal information into face-to-face provision.